Mpanda, Mpanda

 Mpanda is a town in the Commune of Mpanda in Bubanza Province in northwestern Burundi.

-The settlement lies on the RN 9 highway, which rubs north from Bujumbura via Muzinda, Rugazi and Remesha.
+The settlement lies on the RN 9 highway, which runs north from Bujumbura via Muzinda, Rugazi and Remesha.

 It is the seat of the Commune of Mpanda.

 The Mpanda General Hospital is located in the town, built using Chinese funding and inaugurated in 2011.

 It is a public regional hospital serving a population of 110,661 as of 2014.